isomerpages/govtech-stp/_atp/conditions.md

      </ol>
   </li>
   <br/>
-    <li style="font-size:20px; list-style-type:decimal;"> The requirements in Condition 1(b) and 1(c) do not apply to children aged 2 and below in the calendar year as well as fully vaccinated recovered travellers entering Singapore from 23 Jan 2022, 2359 hrs.</li>
+    <li style="font-size:20px; list-style-type:decimal;"> The requirements in Condition 1(b) and 1(c) do not apply to children aged 2 and below in the calendar year as well as fully vaccinated recovered travellers.</li>
   <br/>
-	<li style="font-size:20px; list-style-type:decimal;"> The requirement in Condition 1(b) does not apply to unvaccinated and non-fully vaccinated recovered travellers entering Singapore from 23 Jan 2022, 2359hrs.</li>
+	<li style="font-size:20px; list-style-type:decimal;"> The requirement in Condition 1(b) does not apply to unvaccinated and non-fully vaccinated recovered travellers.</li>
   <br/>
    <li style="font-size:20px; list-style-type:decimal;"> Condition 1(e) does not apply children aged 6 and below in the calendar year.
 Those unable to use a mobile device due to a certified disability or special need and those who are unable to download/register for the TraceTogether app may obtain a TraceTogether token.
 They must carry the TraceTogether token issued to them while in Singapore.
   </li>